jminuse/lammps-fix-parameterize/README.md

-A LAMMPS fix for parameterizing Tersoff potentials with optional Coulombic and Lennard-Jones forces outside the Tersoff cutoffs.
+A LAMMPS fix for parameterizing Tersoff potentials.
+Optional Coulombic and Lennard-Jones contributions are available for the range outside the Tersoff cutoffs.

 To use, add these files to the LAMMPS src directory and compile.
 A makefile is provided in MAKE, specialized for the computer systems of the Clancy research group at Cornell.